ArtifactDB/artifactdb-docker/README.md

 ### Building the image

-`make image` should do the trick...
+`make image` should do the trick, while `make push` will push the image in the ghcr repo.